Breno-Martins-Simao/InternshipTraining/GameStore/README.md

 ## Tasks

 ### Setup Project and Solution
-- Create a new .NET 8 project (e.g., ASP.NET Core Web API).
+- Create a new .NET 8 project (e.g., ASP.NET Core Web API). ok
-- Organize the solution with appropriate folders (Controllers, Services, Repositories, etc.).
+- Organize the solution with appropriate folders (Controllers, Services, Repositories, etc.). ok

 ### Model: Game
-- Define the `Game` model class with properties such as `Id`, `Title`, `Genre`, `Platform`, `ReleaseDate`, `CreatedAt`.
+- Define the `Game` model class with properties such as `Id`, `Title`, `Genre`, `Platform`, `ReleaseDate`, `CreatedAt`. ok
-- Configure the Entity Framework context to include the `Game` model.
+- Configure the Entity Framework context to include the `Game` model. ok

 ### Database Setup
 - Configure the database connection string in the `appsettings.json` file.